Postmaterialism: Measuring postmaterialism

 The theoretical assumptions and the empirical research connected with the concept of postmaterialism have received considerable attention and critical discussion in the human sciences.
-Amongst others, the validity, the stability, and the causation of postmaterialism has been doubted.

-The so-called "Inglehart-index" has been included in several surveys (e.g., General Social Survey, World Values Survey, Eurobarometer, ALLBUS, Turning Points of the Life-Course).
+Amongst others, the validity, stability, and causation of postmaterialism has been doubted.
+The "Inglehart-index" has been included in several surveys (e.g., General Social Survey, World Values Survey, Eurobarometer, ALLBUS, and Turning Points of the Life-Course).
 The time series in ALLBUS (German General Social Survey) is particularly comprehensive.
-From 1980 to 1990 the share of "pure post-materialists" increased from 13% to 31% in West Germany.
-After the economic and social stress caused by German reunification in 1990 it dropped to 23% in 1992 and stayed on that level afterwards.
+From 1980 to 1990, the share of "pure post-materialists" increased from 13% to 31% in West Germany.
+After the economic and social stress caused by German reunification in 1990, it dropped to 23% in 1992 and stayed on that level afterwards.
 The ALLBUS sample from the less affluent population in East Germany show much lower portions of postmaterialists (1991: 15%, 1992: 10%, 1998: 12%).
-International data from the 2000 World Values Survey show the highest percentage of postmaterialists in Australia (35%) followed by Austria (30%), Canada (29%), Italy (28%), Argentina (25%), United States (25%), Sweden (22%), Netherlands (22%), and Puerto Rico (22%).
+International data from the 2000 World Values Survey show the highest percentage of postmaterialists in Australia (35%), followed by Austria (30%), Canada (29%), Italy (28%), Argentina (25%), United States (25%), Sweden (22%), Netherlands (22%), and Puerto Rico (22%).

+In the early 21st century, the issue of a "second generation of postmaterialism" appearing on the scene of worldwide civil society, to a large extent conceived as their "positive ideological embodiment", was brought up by cultural scientist Roland Benedikter in his seven-volume book series Postmaterialismus (2001–2005).
 As increasing postmaterialism is based on the abundance of material possessions or resources, it should not be mixed indiscriminately with asceticism or general denial of consumption.
-In some way postmaterialism may be described as super-materialism.
+In some way, postmaterialism may be described as supermaterialism.
 German data show that there is a tendency towards this orientation among young people, in the economically rather secure public service, and in the managerial middle class.

-Recently, the issue of a "second generation of postmaterialism" appearing on the scene of worldwide civil society, to a large extent conceived as their "positive ideological embodiment", has been brought up by cultural scientist Roland Benedikter in his seven-volume book series Postmaterialismus (2001–2005).